AnyLog-co/documentation/training/advanced/Network setup - Part I.md

 ## Query Configuration
 A _query node_ is an AnyLog node configured to satisfy queries.
 Any node can act as a query node, as long as [system_query](sandbox%20-%20Network%20setup.md#L189-L193) database exists.
-The following is done through the AnyLog CLI.

 * Attaching to the CLI (node name: `query-node`)
 ```shell
 docker attach --detach-keys=ctrl-d query-node
 ```
 * Detaching from Docker container: `ctrl-d`

+Issue the following configuration commands on the AnyLog CLI.

 1. Set license key - this step is done automatically, if set as environment variable
 ```anylog